 There are no tacos worth eating in San Luis Obispo.
 OH WAIT!!!
 That recently changed!!!

 There are no tacos worth eating in Los Osos.
-OK, I suppose LOS OSOS MEXICAN MARKET can get a mention because there ARE 5 or 6 places to get tacos in town and you are way out there in the middle of nowhere and it wins by default.
+OK, I suppose LOS OSOS MEXICAN MARKET can get a mention because there ARE 5 or 6 places to get tacos in town and if you are way out there in the middle of nowhere, it wins by default.

-TAQUERIA DON JOSE has to get the nod among a field of mediocrity.
-Easily stands out among Atascadero’s also-rans.
+TAQUERIA DON JOSE has to get the nod in a vast field of mediocrity.
+Easily stands out among Atascadero’s plentiful also-rans.
 Second choice?
 Oh boy.
 It gets pretty sad after Don Jose.

 GARCIA’S MEXICAN is good, but it reminds me of Chacho’s in Oceano: full of white people all the time and the restaurant clearly caters to their palate.
 Salsas are dumb.
 They WILL put guacamole on your tacos unless you remember to tell them not to.

 LA REYNA MARKET hands down easy choice.
 Yes, there are a lot of taco-joints in Paso.
 Yes, you will hear several trotted out every time white-dude wants to talk about tacos.
 Don’t be fooled.
 I’d rather eat my shorts than Los Robles Cafe again, and Orale suffers from demographic.
 Need a back-up in Paso: